HerFri/rock-paper-scissors/README.md

 ![win](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/win.PNG?raw=true)

-When the players' score equals to the score of the computer, the scores are displayed in yellow, marking a draw.
+When the player's score equals to the score of the computer, the scores are displayed in yellow, marking a draw.

 ![draw](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/draw.PNG?raw=true)

-In between the players' and computers' score is a reset button located for setting the scores back to 0 and to start a new game.
-By clicking the button, a confirmation dialog box shows up, asking the players' confirmation, if he/she really wants to reset the game.
+In between the player's and computer's score is a reset button located for setting the scores back to 0 and to start a new game.
+By clicking the button, a confirmation dialog box shows up, asking the player's confirmation, if he/she really wants to reset the game.

 ![resetconfirm](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/resetconfirm.PNG?raw=true)